Elliott H. Lieb: Analysis

 In the 70s Lieb entered the mathematical fields of calculus of variations and partial differential equations, where he made fundamental contributions.
 An important theme was the quest of best constants in several inequalities of functional analysis, which he then used to rigorously study nonlinear quantum systems.
 His results in this direction are collected in the Selecta ″Inequalities″.
 Among the inequalities where he determined the sharp constants are Young's inequality and the Hardy-Littlewood-Sobolev inequality, to be further discussed below.
 He also developed tools now considered standard in analysis, such as rearrangement inequalities or the Brezis-Lieb lemma which provides the missing term in Fatou's lemma for sequences of functions converging almost everywhere.

-With Herm Brascamp and Joaquin Luttinger, he proved in 1974 a generalization of the Riesz rearrangement inequality, stating that certain multilinear integrals increase when all the functions are replaced by their symmetric decreasing rearrangement.
+With Herm Brascamp and Joaquin Luttinger, Lieb proved in 1974 a generalization of the Riesz rearrangement inequality, stating that certain multilinear integrals increase when all the functions are replaced by their symmetric decreasing rearrangement.
 With Frederick Almgren, he clarified the continuity properties of rearrangement.
 Rearrangement is often used to prove the existence of solutions for some nonlinear models.

 In two papers (one in 1976 with Herm Brascamp and another one alone in 1990), Lieb determined the validity and the best constants of a whole family of inequalities that generalizes, for instance, the Hölder's inequality, Young's inequality for convolutions, and the Loomis-Whitney inequality.
 This is now known as the Brascamp-Lieb inequality.
 The spirit is that the best constant is determined by the case where all functions are Gaussians.
 The Brascamp-Lieb inequality has found applications and extensions, for instance, in harmonic analysis.